feizc/Perceiver-Music-Generation/README.md

 ```
 ./data
 ```
-The music dataset is pre-processed with [midi neural pprocessor](https://github.com/jason9693/midi-neural-processor/tree/bea0dc612b7f687f964d0f6d54d1dbf117ae1307), do not worry, the processing code is integrated in this repository, and only needs to run:
+The music dataset is pre-processed with [midi neural pprocessor](https://github.com/jason9693/midi-neural-processor/tree/bea0dc612b7f687f964d0f6d54d1dbf117ae1307), do not worry, the processing code is integrated in this repository, and you only needs to run:
 ```base
 $ python preprocess.py
 ```